Suicide and Crisis Lifeline: LGBTQ youth service

 In 2022, the service added a "Press 3 option" for LGBTQ+ youth to receive assistance from specialized counselors.
 Initially a pilot program in a government contract with The Trevor Project, the service grew to include seven centers making up the LGBT Youth Subnetwork.

 On June 17, 2025, SAMHSA announced that the "Press 3 option" will end on July 17.
 Earlier that month, the service had been eliminated from the proposed 2026 budget for the Department of Health and Human Services.
 When asked about the proposed budget cut, a spokesperson for the Office of Management and Budget stated that the youth service was a "chat service where children are encouraged to embrace radical gender ideology".

+In June 2026, Vibrant Emotional Health planned to restore the "Press 3" option, and called for applications from crisis centers to manage its return.
+The Trevor Project was ineligible to apply, as their specific mention to serve LGBTQ+ youth was canceled by the Trump administration.
+Trevor Project CEO Jaymes Black stated a concern that the revived service "may exclude transgender and non-binary youth entirely".

 Veterans hotline

 In June 2007, the Department of Veterans Affairs (VA) partnered with SAMHSA and the National Suicide Prevention Lifeline to provide a hotline to help veterans in emotional crisis.
 Callers who are U.S. military veterans have the option of being routed to the Veterans Crisis Line by pressing 1.
 This service caters to VA-specific mental health needs, and helps connect vets to the VA Healthcare system.
 In addition to the hotline, the veterans hotline also offers text messaging support through texting to 838255, as well as an online chat service for those who want to use the hotline.
 The hotline also serves the needs of active duty service members, their families, and veterans' caregivers.